 An AED, or automated external defibrillator, is used to help those experiencing sudden cardiac arrest.
 It’s a sophisticated, yet easy-to-use, medical device that can analyze the heart’s rhythm and, if necessary, deliver an electrical shock, or defibrillation, to help the heart re-establish an effective rhythm.
 You should always request the assistance of trained medical professionals, but the average response time for first responders once 911 is called is 8-12 minutes.
 And for each minute defibrillation is delayed, the odds of survival are reduced by approximately 10%.
 So, having access to an AED and knowing how to use one, is critical.

 How do I access the club’s AED machine?

-We recently invested in an AED machine that is housed in a locked enclosure under the covered sections of the clubhouse.
-A wall mount combination lock box is mounted next to the AED cabinet.
-It holds the key that will open the metal cabinet door.
-Enter the combination 9-1-1 on the lockbox keypad to open the shutter door, and access the key.
-When operating the AED, once you press the start button on the unit, verbal instructions will prompt you through the process of using the lifesaving device.
+Our Club recently invested in the purchase of an AED machine that’s located in a locked enclosure under the covered sections of the clubhouse.
+You will find a wall mount combination lock box right next to the AED cabinet, which holds a key that will open the metal cabinet door.
+Enter the combination 9-1-1 on the lockbox keypad to open the shutter door, so you can access the key.
+When operating the AED, once you press the start button on the unit, there will be verbal instructions to prompt you through proper use of the lifesaving device.